Madman (Mike Allred character): Antagonists

 One of Madman's primary enemies is Mr. Monstadt, his former employer (or so it is hinted).
 Madman has also fought runaway renegade robots from Dr. Flem's lab who were controlled by the mysterious and super-intelligent Factor Max.
 Other antagonists include the Mutant Street Beatniks, the Moonboys, the Puke, the G-Men from Hell, Mattress, and Crept.
 However, the G-Men are occasional allies, and several of the Mutant Street Beatniks become allies as well.
 Frank has also faced generic monsters a number of times.

 Powers and abilities

 Frank's resurrection altered his body, giving him various supernatural abilities.
 He possesses a supernatural intuitive talent for learning, allowing him to instinctively learn any skill and gain knowledge at a superhuman rate.
-He possesses supernatural physical coordination.
-His agility and reflexes are far superior to those of an ordinary human.
+He has amplified physical capabilities such as strength, flexibility and speed.
+His agility and reflexes are superhuman.
 His tendons and connective tissues are more elastic and his nerve endings transfer stimuli faster.
+He can even dodge shots at close range.

 Frank has also manifested numerous psionic abilities that border on the supernatural, including the power to obtain information about an individual by making physical contact, empathy, and clairvoyance.
 He is also able to perceive the future, sometimes manifesting in vague dreams while asleep, other times displayed in clear thought, and sometimes occurring at will.
 Unfortunately, he does not have complete control over his psionic abilities.